barklund/mortenbarklund.com/content/blog/3-examples-that-even-google-cannot-do-accessibility-right/index.md

 This is in many ways directly against recommendations.
 I hope that this is "just" a partial implementation of the WAI-ARIA tab recommendation (which is about as good as not implementing it at all), and but I fear that it is something copy-pasted from another product and left rotting in the codebase.

 The weirdest part of the implementation is definitely the dual-focus of using both `tabindex` and `aria-activedescendant` and allowing tabs to be "active" in 3 different ways.
-I can set up a situation where _one tab_ is open, _another tab_ has actual keyboard focus and _the last tab_ appears focussed (has bright white icon).
+I can set up a situation where _one tab_ is open, _another tab_ has actual keyboard focus and _the last tab_ appears focused (has bright white icon).
 That's completely misunderstood in so many ways.

 #### What is the impact on users?